-A production bid is the composite of the incremental energy, minimum generation, bid operating costs, startup costs and reserve costs as follows:
+A production bid is the composite of the incremental energy, minimum generation, startup and reserve costs as follows:

-- Operating Bid The incremental operating energy bid for a generator is modeled as a piecewise linear monotonically increasing cost curvescries of monotonically increasing constant cost steps.
-These bids are comprised of up to 20-12 segments.
+- Operating Bid The incremental energy bid for a generator is modeled as a piecewise linear monotonically increasing cost curve.
+These bids are comprised of up to 12 segments.
 The first segment is determined by the minimum generation cost and defined by the no-load cost axis intercept (\$/hr) and a slope (\$/MWh).
-The 11 next incremental energy segments are defined by MW break point and slope (\$/MWh) pairs.
-Different curves can be input for different schedule days. - Startup Bid The startup bid is given by piecewise linear curve of bid versus time the generator has been down off line prior to the start.
-Different values can be input for different schedule days. - Reserve Bid The regulation eost bid (\$/MW) is input for all units that can contribute to regulation, is given by a regulation available capacity (MW), and a regulation capacity cost (\$/MW) and regulation movement cost (\$/MW).

-The cost of reserve from For off-line and non-dispatchable generators, the reserve bid is given by the following: a reserve availability cost (\$/MW).
+The 11 incremental energy segments are defined by MW break point and slope (\$/MWh) pairs.
+Different curves can be input for different schedule days. - Startup Bid The startup bid is given by piecewise linear curve of bid versus time the generator has been off line prior to the start.
+Different values can be input for different schedule days. - Reserve Bid The regulation bid input for all units that can contribute to regulation, is given by a regulation available capacity (MW), a regulation capacity cost (\$/MW) and regulation movement cost (\$/MW).
+For off-line and non-dispatchable generators, the reserve bid is given by a reserve availability cost (\$/MW).